-- supplemental benefits.
-However, as noted below, states that focus on aligning D-SNP and Medicaid health plans as well as robust state contracting and oversight can achieve a high degree of alignment without the designation. - 2.
+- 1. Fully Integrated Dual Eligible Special Needs Plans (FIDE SNPs): FIDE SNP, a special type of D-SNP created under the ACA, is a fully integrated Medicare and Medicaid product offered by a single health plan.
+D-SNPs must meet certain requirements and get CMS approval to achieve FIDE SNP status namely, the state D-SNP contract must be risk-based and cover specified Medicaid primary, acute care, and LTSS benefits to the extent required by state policy, have an aligned Medicare and Medicaid care management model, and align certain administrative functions.
+FIDE SNPs that serve a high proportion of frail, high-risk beneficiaries may also be eligible for an additional risk-adjustment payment, similar to PACE, to encourage plans to participate.
+As of December 2018, there were ten states operating FIDE SNPs, serving 181,844 beneficiaries: Arizona, California, Florida, Idaho, Massachusetts, Minnesota, New York, New Jersey, Tennessee, and Wisconsin.85 States may require D-SNPs that wish to operate in their state to achieve a FIDE SNP designation.
+The presence or absence of FIDE SNP status in a state's integrated program is dictated by many factors, including: (1) current LTSS integration status and goals for increasing integration within the delivery system; (2) desire to contract with D-SNPs to provide Medicaid benefits; and (3) potentially using FIDE-SNPs as a mechanism for promoting alignment into plans that offer all or most benefits.
+However, as noted below, states that focus on aligning D-SNP and Medicaid health plans as well as robust state contracting and oversight can achieve a high degree of alignment without the FIDE SNP designation. - 2.
 Aligned D-SNP: States may require health plans that offer D-SNPs to offer "companion" Medicaid MLTSS products as a condition of allowing D-SNPs to participate in the state's market.
 Similarly, states can also require Medicaid MLTSS health plans to operate a companion D-SNP.
 States may make enrollment into capitated Medicaid managed care plans mandatory for all or some dually eligible beneficiaries (e.g., LTSS users), but cannot require dually eligible beneficiaries to enroll into Medicare managed care.
 However, having the option to enroll in the same health plan for both programs provides an opportunity for more integrated care.
 These models are usually most effective when a high percentage of beneficiaries enroll in the same, aligned health plans.
 States face challenges when beneficiaries enroll in a D-SNP sponsored by one entity and a Medicaid plan operated by a competing entity, likely reducing care coordination and increasing administrative complexity.
 The extent to which these programs are aligned depends on what the state requires in its contracts including whether the state requires that the population eligible for the D-SNP matches the population eligible for the MLTSS program.
-Some aligned D-SNPs resemble FIDE SNPs relative to their level of care integration, while others are much less coordinated.
-Under both FIDE SNP and aligned D-SNP models, state decisions regarding which populations will be enrolled have a significant impact on the level of administrative alignment achieved.
+Some aligned D-SNPs resemble FIDE SNPs with regard to their level of care integration, while others are much less coordinated.
+Under both FIDE SNP and aligned D-SNP models, state decisions regarding which populations will be enrolled have a significant impact on the level of administrative alignment that can be achieved.